 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 72% of retail investor accounts lose money when trading CFDs with this provider.You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 11.
 Axi

-In business since 2007, Axi has grown into a global brokerage whose reach extends to over 60,000 customers from more than 100 countries.
-The broker serves its multinational client base with CySEC, ASIC, the Dubai Financial Services Authority (DFSA), and the Financial Markets Authority (FMA) licenses.
-Axi offers deep liquidity, fast execution, and competitive spreads, with a portfolio of over 220 markets for forex, commodities, shares, stocks, and cryptocurrencies.
+Established in 2007, Axi has grown into a global brokerage serving more than 60,000 clients across over 100 countries.
+The broker holds licenses from CySEC, ASIC, the Dubai Financial Services Authority, and the Financial Markets Authority.
+Axi offers deep liquidity, fast execution, and competitive spreads, with access to over 220 markets covering forex, commodities, shares, and cryptocurrencies.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 The vast majority of retail client accounts lose money when trading in CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.